jorisvandijk/website/content/contributing.md

 ---
-title: "Contributing to This Website"
+title: "Contributing to this website"
 date: 2025-07-18
 draft: false
 type: "page"